 - What meal period are we pricing it for? (breakfast, lunch, dinner)

-- What accompaniments are served with it?
+- Do you have sides served with it?

-- What is the perish ability of the product and its cost? (live lobster, fresh seafood)
+- What is the perishability of the product and its cost? (live lobster, fresh seafood)

 - What is the status of your truck in the market?
 Is it one of the top food trucks in the market?

 Clearly, your customer does not weigh each of these individual factors when stepping up to your service window to order.
 But they do consider them intuitively.
-Remember that Americans are expert consumers.
-They know a deal when they find it.